Qualification: BTEC Level 3 AAQ (Extended Certificate) in Computing

 Mandatory Units (all must be completed)

-Human Computer Interactions (Coursework)
+Unit 3: Human Computer Interaction (Coursework)

 Examination